ynuo-o/visual-logbook-2/lab-5/README.md

 ### Conclusion

 The Hough Transform pipeline successfully detected straight-line structures in the rotated circuit image.
 Canny extracted reliable edge points, and the Hough accumulator concentrated the evidence of lines into strong parameter regions.
 Using `houghpeaks` and `houghlines`, the algorithm returned line segments that match the circuit traces, demonstrating that the Hough Transform is effective for detecting global linear patterns even when the image is rotated.

+To detect more lines and potentially additional directions, I tuned `numPeaks` in `houghpeaks`.
+Increasing `numPeaks` from 5 to 8 allowed more strong \((\theta,\rho)\) bins to be selected, which led to a larger set of line segments by `houghlines` (`length(lines)` grew from 12 to 24).
+If further improvement is needed, additional parameters to try are `FillGap` and `MinLength` in `houghlines`, as well as the Canny edge sensitivity, since edge continuity strongly affects how many line segments can be extracted.